babai-abhishek/CustomDI/readme.md

 # Custom Dependency Injection Framework

+This is for educational purpose.
+This project will help to understand how dependency injection works inder the hood for the framework like Spring in Java.

 This project demonstrates a custom dependency injection (DI) framework using XML configuration and Java Reflection.
 The framework allows for flexible management of dependencies and business class instantiation and is integrated into a web application using servlets.

+## Benefits

+- **Decoupling**: Separates business logic from dependency management, promoting a clean separation of concerns and easier maintenance.
+- **Flexibility**: Easily change dependencies by updating the XML configuration without modifying the codebase, allowing for more adaptable and scalable applications.
+- **Integration**: Seamlessly integrates with servlet-based web applications, enabling effective request handling and business logic management within a web context.

-## Overview
+## Overview of the Project

 The custom DI framework includes the following components: